Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 > That product owner and team may eventually arrive at their ultimate destination, but often only after descending and climbing out of the equivalent of the 10,000-foot valley.
 > “What is important is seldom urgent, and what is urgent is seldom important.”
 > Product Owners Should Identify a Significant Objective Quarterly
+- [Is tasking developers with creating detailed estimates a waste of company money?]:
+> use historicals to set good expectations and let engineers focus on creating amazing software that your customers really want!

 ### Methodologies
 - CMMI = Capability Maturity Model Integration